Bill Wilson

 Schaberg, William H, Writing the Big Book The Creation of A A , 2019aside

-Schaberg corrects the received impression that Wilson was a constant presence at the Newark office, establishing from Lois's diary that his involvement with the Big Book project's composition was more episodic than legend suggests.
+Schaberg corrects the received impression of Wilson’s constant Newark presence, showing that his engagement with the Big Book’s composition was concentrated and deliberate rather than continuous.

 Schaberg, William H, Writing the Big Book The Creation of A A , 2019aside